 - The filling is perfectly creamy but leaves space for the taste of roasted pumpkin and spice.
 A perfect compliment to such a decadent crust.

-- Everyone can eat it: your diabetic Grandma, your hippie vegan cousin, or your “trying it” gluten-free girlfriend.
+- Everyone can eat it: your diabetic Grandma that stays in an elder day care center, your hippie vegan cousin, or your “trying it” gluten-free girlfriend.
 Dairy-free, gluten-free, vegan, soy-free, sugar-free… this cake’s got it all.

 I had the absolute pleasure of making this with the fabulous qkatie at my home in Paris.
 We both did desserts with xylitol instead of sugar for our youtube channels.
 For those who do not know what xylitol is, it’s a naturally-occuring sweetner found in birch trees.
 Beware of that which is made from corn as it is more processed and less healthy, but the stuff from birch trees is pretty fantastic.